 It is very important to check, as far as possible, that the prospective tenant has permanent employment or other secure income and a satisfactory credit history.
-It is not possible to guarantee that a prospective tenant will not default, or damage the property, or cause other problems, but the tenant should be required to complete a detailed application form (including providing employer and landlord references if possible) which will be provided to our dedicated applications team for tenant assessment and credit status processing.
+It is not possible to guarantee that a prospective tenant will not default, or damage the property, or cause other problems, but the tenant should be required to complete a detailed application form (including providing employer and landlord references if possible) which should be provided to a reputable tenant assessment and credit referencing agency for processing.
 Sometimes the tenant may need to offer a separate guarantor who will also need to be assessed carefully.
+We will arrange this for you and you will be provided, on a strictly confidential basis, with a copy of the report (which will not contain background, verification of bank details or criminal record checks).

-We are not responsible for the accuracy of any information contained in the references nor do we warrant that a tenant is suitable and/or will perform the obligations contained in the tenancy agreement.
+We are not responsible for the accuracy of any information contained in the references nor do we warrant that a tenant is suitable and/ or will perform the obligations contained in the tenancy agreement.

 We will not make a recommendation, and the decision whether or not to accept the tenant is yours.
+Where circumstances permit we recommend that the landlord meets the prospective tenant.